wakesurfer/terraform-meetup/README.md

 openssl rsa -pubout -in ~/.oci/oci_api_key.pem -out ~/.oci/oci_api_key_public.pem
 ```

 Now you need to add the public key to your cloud instance.
-The private key will be added to your Terraform setup scripts in the next few steps.
+The private key will be added to your Terraform setup script in the next few steps.

 Login to Oracle OCI Cloud.
 Go to Menu/Identity/Users and select your user.